sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 Learn more about MD at [Markdownguide.org](https://www.markdownguide.org/getting-started/), and save this [cheatsheet](https://www.markdownguide.org/cheat-sheet/) as a learning aid.

 Before you go any further, complete the [Markdown Tutorial](https://www.markdowntutorial.com/).

-Submit a screenshot of the completion screen to me on Moodle.
+<p class="note">You will need to submit a screenshot of the completion screen by rendering it on this page in one of the exercises below.</p>

 ## 0.2.3 Project Structure